-One application particularly well suited for ToF-cameras is real-time depth keying in dynamic 3D scenes.
-A feature commonly used in TV studio production today is the 2D chroma keying, where a specific background color serves as key for 2D segmentation of a foreground object, usually a person, which can then be inserted in computer generated 2D background.
-The 2D-approach is limited, however, since the foreground object can never be occluded by virtual objects.
+One application particularly well suited for ToF cameras is real-time depth keying in dynamic 3D scenes.
+A feature commonly used in TV studio production today is 2D chroma keying, where a specific background color serves as a key for 2D segmentation of a foreground object, usually a person, which can then be inserted into computergenerated 2D background.
+The 2D approach is limited, however, since the foreground object can never be occluded by virtual objects.
 An alternative approach for high-resolution foreground-background segmentation incorporating a bilateral filtering of the object boundary based on 2D/3D-images is presented in [CTPD08].
-ToF-cameras can allow for true 3D segmentation, possibly combined with 3D object insertion for live online Augmented Reality [Tho06, IY01] or Shape-from-Silhouette reconstruction [GLA08b].
+ToF cameras can achieve true 3D segmentation, possibly combined with 3D object insertion for live online Augmented Reality [Tho06, IY01] or Shapefrom-Silhouette reconstruction [GLA\08b].

-Guan et.al.
-[GFP08] present a system that combines multiple ToF cameras with a set of video cameras to simultaneously reconstruct dynamic 3D objects with Shape-from-Silhouettes and range data.
-Up to four ToF cameras are illuminating the scene from wide baseline views at slightly different modulation frequencies, interleaved with color cameras for silhouette extraction.
+Guan et al. [GFP08] present a system that combines multiple ToF cameras with a set of video cameras to simultaneously reconstruct dynamic 3D objects with Shape-from-Silhouettes and range data.
+Up to four ToF cameras illuminate the scene from wide-baseline views at slightly different modulation frequencies, interleaved with color cameras for silhouette extraction.
 They extract dynamic 3D object volumes from the probability distribution of the object occupancy grid over time.

-In [BSBK08], a Mixed Reality system using a combined color and ToF-Camera rig is discussed.
-The overview of the system is given in Fig. 7.
-The key features in this system are the dynamic 3D depth keying and the mixing of real and virtual content.
-A ToF-camera mounted on a pan-tilt unit (Fig. 6) allows to rapidly scan the 3D studio background in advance, generating a panoramic 3D environment of the 3D studio background.
+In [BSBK08], a Mixed Reality system using a combined color and ToF camera rig is discussed.
+An overview of the system is given in Fig. 7.
+The key features of this system are the dynamic 3D depth keying and the mixing of real and virtual content.
+A ToF camera mounted on a pan-tilt unit (Fig. 6) allows to rapidly scan the 3D studio background in advance, generating a panoramic 3D environment of the 3D studio background.
 Fig. 8, column (1), shows the texture and depth of a sample background scene.
-The scan was generated with a SR3000, automatically scanning a $180^{\circ} \times 120^{\circ}$ (horizontal × vertical) hemisphere, the corresponding color was captured using a fish-eye camera with the same fieldof-view.
-The depth of foreground objects can be captured dynamically with the ToF-camera and allows a depth segmentation between the generated background model and the foreground object, providing the possibility of full visual interaction of the person with 3D virtual objects in the room.
-Fig. 8, columns (2) and (3) show the online-phase, where a moving person is captured both in color (2) and depth (3).
-Thus a full 3D representation of both environment and person is available in the online phase.
+The scan was generated with a SR3000 camera, automatically scanning a $180^{\circ} \times 120^{\circ}$ (horizontal × vertical) hemisphere; the corresponding color was captured using a fish-eye camera with the same field of view.
+The depth of foreground objects can be captured dynamically with the ToF camera and allows a depth segmentation between the generated background model and the foreground object, providing the possibility of full visual interaction of the person with 3D virtual objects in the room.
+Fig. 8, columns (2) and (3), shows the online phase, where a moving person is captured both in color (2) and depth (3).
+Thus, a full 3D representation of both environment and person is available in the online phase.